kwiatek8/Soundboard/README.md

 #### You have to add all .ogg files to your "InteractSound" script and add them to the manifes.
 Small tip from me, you can do it with just one line :)
 > 'client/html/sounds/**.ogg'

-#### Samo menu możecie otwierać przygotowanym exportem i dodać go do waszego skryptu z jobem etc.
-#### You can open the menu with prepared export
+#### You can open the menu with prepared export and add it to your mechanicjob script
 > **exports['kwiatek_soundboard']:soundboard_display()**

 ##### Have a nice day :)